jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 Dan and I looked on in amusement.
-However, when a couple of mugs of tea did little to alleviate his hangover, it soon became clear that Samo wasn’t in fit enough state to go pushing at -850m in the next few hours.
+However, when a couple of mugs of tea did little to alleviate his hangover, it soon became clear that Samo wasn’t in fit enough state to go pushing at -850 m in the next few hours.